Filer, Late Filer & Non-Filer in Pakistan β Complete Details 2026

 registration).

-An income tax return is filed by every taxpayer every year,
+An income tax return is filed by every taxpayer, in which they fill their

-This is the most important step because proper submission of
+Filing income tax return is the most important step because submitting

-an income tax return can save you from FBR notices, audits, and penalties.
-If
+it properly can save you from FBR notices, audits, and penalties.
+If you have good

-you have knowledge about taxes and filing, you can do it yourself.
-But if you
+knowledge about taxes and filing and submittion, you can do it yourself.
+But if

 For filing an income tax return: